Unlocking Spring’s Secrets: Unforgettable Things to Do in Banff and Lake Louise in April and May

 Evening: Outdoor Eats

-You’ve heard this before, but in secret season it’s truer than ever; preparing for a multi-activity day in the mountains is all about layering up correctly.
+You’ve heard this before, but in spring it’s truer than ever; preparing for a multi-activity day in the mountains is all about layering up correctly.
 Opt for comfy activewear with some stretch that will work as well on the slopes as on the river.

 You’ll probably find yourself in a t-shirt one minute, and the next, you’ll need your warmer layers or rain jacket for a passing shower.